How does online couples therapy compare to in-person therapy?

-Separate locations couples counseling.
+Separate locations couples counselling.

 Most online platforms now offer meetings with more than two people.
 Imagine sitting in front of your computer at home.
 Your partner is in his or her office or on a business trip oversees.
-Both of you can have a couples counseling session with your therapist.
+Both of you can have a couples counselling session with your therapist.
 You see each other, and your therapist, on screen at the same time.

-Limitations of online couples counseling:
+Limitations of online couples counselling

 This is by far the main limitation to the process.
 No matter what program you use and how good it is, if internet signal goes down enough then your communication will get choppy or impossible.
 You may need to end the session and reschedule or continue by phone.